Nahidh96/AgriConnect/README.md

 # AgriConnect

-Welcome to your project!
+Welcome!
 This repository contains a PHP website that requires setup steps to run locally.
+This repository's content and the website content was developed by Nahidh Naseem

 ## Installation